karl-denby/mongo-infra-docker/authentik/README.md

   - you can proceed to setup ops manager or wait on the authentication configuration page
 - Make sure you are in the authentik folder (you are probably still in the ops-manager folder `cd ../authentik`)
 - `docker compose up -d`
-- Once its done visit http://localhost:9000
+- Once its done visit http://localhost:5800
+- This is a client on the docker network running firefox, so you can use it to access both ops manager and authentik with native host name resolution instead of relying on ip/port mappings
+  - visit http://server.om.internal:9000 in this remote firefox
-  - If you where here before you can use the user you setup previously
+  - If you where here before you can use the user `akadmin` or `root@example.com` you setup previously
   - Otherwise setup a new user
   - if you forgot how to log in a previous user run this to generate the recovery
   - `docker compose run --rm server create_recovery_key 10 akadmin`
   - add whatever it outputs to the url
   - Click the settings gear cog
   - Click **Change Password** and set something you will remember

+## Setup of Authentik for SAML

+This part is not working yet, could be Ops Manager (works with everything else) or could be Authentik (seem likely), avoid for now its a time sink.

+## Setup of Authentik for LDAP

 - Click **Admin Interface**
 - Navigate to Applications > Providers  > Create
   - LDAP provider